abhishek655463/getting_started_with_Web_design/README.md

 ### Step 3(UX)
 > what pages we need and And What content will be on our Web Site.
 >>wireframe the Content in Sketches.
+#### some of the commom section of the web page.

+*  Navigation --> Helps to Understand What section are Present in Web page.

+*  Hero Section --> the First Section of Every Page is Called Hero Page.it tells all about the Content.this is first Attraction on the page.

+*  Call to Action(aka CTA) --> this is the page where we want our  visiter to take action

+*  testemonial Section:- where we show happy customer

+*  Price Section :- How much thing cost

+*  contact Section :- where we tell people how to contact us.

+*  footer :- additional info you want.

 ### Step 4(Design)(ui)
 >> we try to bring color,font and Images and other Element in our Website.
+---
+**some elment of UI**
+* type :- text, paragraph

+* Button/link :- to navigate

+* image /video --> covey messages

+* form :- submit info

 # Step 5 (Developemnt)
 >Develope them for all the Device and add animationa and other element in the the Web.
 >> either using (HTML,CSS,JS)
 >> or using (no code tool --> Webflow)
+**during Developemt  we create Site map nad Wireframe** **we turn sitemaps into WireFrame**
 ---

 ## type of Website Basically have